 UC Law SF is widely recognized for the breadth and quality of its clinical legal education programs.
 These courses enable students to integrate theory with practice by taking lead responsibility to represent clients or assist disputants in a variety of contexts.
 (LLM and MSL students may participate in some clinics.
 Reach out to your program advisor for more information.)
+Visit the Clinical Programs Sharknet page for the most current information.
+You may also review the Course Catalog for detailed course information.
 We offer the following clinics and experiential programs:

 - Business Tax Practicum for Social Enterprises

 - Child Welfare Practicum

-- Community Justice Clinics (CJC) Individual Representation Clinic
+- Individual Representation Clinic

 - Community Group Advocacy and Social Change Lawyering Clinic

 - Criminal Practice Clinic

 - Environmental Law Clinic

 - Government Law Clinic

 - Immigrants' Rights Clinic

 - Individual Representation Clinic

 - Lawyers for America

-- Lawyering for Children and Other Vulnerable Populations, a Practicum at Legal Services
+- Lawyering for Children and Other Vulnerable Populations, a Practicum at Legal Services for Children

-for Children

 - Legislation Clinic

 - Low-Income Taxpayer Clinic

 - Mediation Clinic

 - Medical-Legal Partnership for Seniors Clinic

 - Refugee and Human Rights Clinic

 - Social Enterprise & Economic Empowerment Clinic

 - Startup Legal Garage Corporate and Patent Modules

 - Workers' Rights Clinic